ihuunter/hey/README.md

 ### Install Dependencies

-Navigate to the root of the repository and install all dependencies using pnpm:
+From the repository root, install dependencies with pnpm:

 ```bash
 pnpm install
 ```

-### Set Up Environment Variables
+### Set up Environment Variables

-Copy the `.env.example` file to create a new `.env` file for each package or app that requires environment configuration:
+Copy the `.env.example` file to `.env` for each package or application that requires configuration:

 ```bash
 cp .env.example .env